-- (1) to private companies, selected by means of a public bidding procedure; - (2) directly to public-private companies, should the private partner be selected through a tender having as its object (i) the award of the position as shareholder and, at the same time, (ii) the award to the private shareholder of operational tasks connected to the management of the service; and - (3) directly to companies wholly-owned by public entities if the sole purpose of such companies is to supply services to those public entities and if the awarding authority may exert over the concessionaire public company the same control that the authority exerts over its offices and departments (so called "in-house" companies).
+- (6) to private companies, selected by means of a public bidding procedure; - (7) directly to public-private companies, should the private partner be selected through a tender having as its object (i) the award of the position as shareholder and, at the same time, (ii) the award to the private shareholder of operational tasks connected to the management of the service; and - (8) directly to companies wholly-owned by public entities if the sole purpose of such companies is to supply services to those public entities and if the awarding authority may exert over the concessionaire public company the same control that the authority exerts over its offices and departments (so called "in-house" companies).

-Since the beginning of 2018, ARERA, in order to comply with Law No. 205 of 27 December 2017 ("State Budget for the financial year 2018 and multi-year budget for the three-year period 2018-2020"), which attributes to the Authority regulatory and control functions in the sector of urban and similar waste (articles 527-530), has started proceedings for the identification and adoption of regulatory measures both on quality and on tariffs.
-At the moment no new provisions have been approved.
+Since the beginning of 2018, ARERA, in order to comply with Law No. 205 of 27 December 2017 ("State Budget for the financial year 2018 and multi-year budget for the three-year period 2018-2020"), which attributes to the Authority regulatory and control functions in the sector of urban and similar waste (articles 527-530), has started proceedings for the identification and adoption of regulatory measures both on quality and tariffs.